parsnip-ai/parsnip-site/index.md

   block: feature-1
   media_alignment: Left
   headline: 'Frustrated or intimidated by cooking? '
-  content: Ever wish there was someone who could just walk you through it?
+  content: Ever wish there was someone who could just tell you what to do?
 Invite
     the Parsnip app into your kitchen to walk you through recipes!
   media:
     image: "/uploads/2020/07/23/overhead-table.jpg"